YagubMammedov/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 ## Task 3: Practical Applications:

-## Task 3: Real-World Applications of the Forced Damped Pendulum Model

 The forced damped pendulum is not just an idealized model but has practical applications in various fields, including energy harvesting, civil engineering (suspension bridges), and electrical engineering (oscillating circuits).
 In this section, we will explore some of the real-world scenarios where the principles of the forced damped pendulum are applied and provide insight into how damping, restoring forces, and external periodic forces come into play.